Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/2_Assemble_Smart_Car.rst

 .. note::

-    wiring about the ultrasonic and camera module will be introduced later.
+    :red:`Wiring about the ultrasonic and camera module will be introduced later.`

-.. _Wiring Section:

 Wiring Section
 ================================================================